AgnitumuS/ubjs/packages/adminui-vue/components/UTableEntity/UTableEntity.md

 </script>
 ```

-### Global custom columns definitions
+### Global custom columns templates

-There is an ability to register definitions for columns globally (template for cell
+There is an ability to register definitions for columns globally (template for column
-slot used in several different tables of available filters for example).
-To do that
+cells used in several different tables or available filters for this attribute for example).
-you need register column definition on the client-side with the `columnTemplates.registerTemplate`
+To do that you need to register column definition on the client-side with the `columnTemplates.registerTemplate`
 method help and define `customSettings.columnTemplate` with this column template type for the attribute

 *model_myEntity.js*